agaase/dataviz-program-api/README.md

 # dataviz-program-api

 ## About
 This is a platform for MS, Data Visualization program at the New School.
-It enables students and faculty to post content related to data visualization and also provides an API to read.
+It enables students and faculty to post content related to data visualization and also provides an API to read from programatically.
 There is also a facility to post content on the data viz wall through email if one has a newschool email id set up.

 ## Code
 This is a node project and managed through node.
 Its also a MVC implementation using nodejs express module.
 The folder structure reflects that implementation and is explained below